carmine560/trading-peripheral/README.md

 ## Usage ##

 The `-m` and `-q` options use the Google Calendar and Gmail APIs.
-Follow the instructions in the [*Google Calendar API Quickstart*](https://developers.google.com/calendar/api/quickstart/python) and [*Gmail API Quickstart*](https://developers.google.com/gmail/api/quickstart/python) to obtain a `client_secret_*.json` file.
+Follow the [*Google Calendar API Quickstart*](https://developers.google.com/calendar/api/quickstart/python) and [*Gmail API Quickstart*](https://developers.google.com/gmail/api/quickstart/python) to obtain a `client_secret_*.json` file.

-If you are using Chrome as your default web browser, create a separate profile that stores your credentials.
+If you use Chrome as your default web browser, create a separate profile that stores your credentials.
 Then, specify the profile directory as the value of the `profile_directory` option, as shown below:

 ``` powershell
 python trading_peripheral.py -G